 This device supports configurable burst length and dummy cycles in both SPI and QPI mode by setting three bits (P2, P1, P0) and four bits (P6, P5, P4, P3) within the Read Register, respectively.
 To set those bits the SRPNV and SRPV operation instruction are used.
 Details regarding burst length and dummy cycles can be found in Table 6.9, Table 6.10, and Table 6.11.
-HOLD#/RESET# pin selection (P7) bit in the Read Register can be set with the SRPNV and SRPV operation as well, in order to select RESET# pin instead of HOLD# pin.
+HOLD#/RESET# pin selection (P7) bit in the Read Register can be set with the SRPNV and SRPV operation as well, in order to select HOLD#/RESET# pin as RESET# or HOLD#.
+For the device with dedicated RESET# pin (or ball), RESET# pin (or ball) will be a separate pin (or ball) and it is independent of the P7 bit setting in Read Register